Looking to increase your knowledge of the countries of the world? Sit back and enjoy these 16 fun facts about Northern Mariana Islands…

 Northern Mariana Islands also exports garments.

-Do you know any strange, fun 0r interesting facts about the Northern Marianas Islands that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Northern Marianas Islands?
+Share them in the comments below!